CompositionalIT/farmer/content/api-overview/resources/cosmosdb.md

 ---

 #### Overview
-The CosmosDb package containers two builders, used to create CosmosDB databases and containers.
-There is only support document databases (that support so-called "SQL" queries), with support for Graph, Table and Cassandra data models planned.
+The CosmosDb package containers two builders, used to create *databases* and *containers*.
+There is currently only support for document databases (the so-called "SQL API"), with support for Gremlin, Table and Cassandra data models planned.

 #### Cosmos DB Builder
 The CosmosDB builder abstracts the idea of server and database into one.
 If you wish to "re-use" an already-created Cosmos DB server, use `link_to_server` keyword - no server will be created and the database will be attached to the existing one.